keniets/kenietsmap/README.md

+#Instructions

-1. Getting started
+## 1. Getting started

 - define a subfolder (like /www/json/somesubfolder) which will contain all map layers
 - one subfolder - one map
 - add all layers of map in .geojson extension to subfolder
 - add config.js file in which define description of map and other global properties like simplification, font of labels, etc.
-Decription:
+- Description:
   It will be caused to appear according item in the menu.
 After description also define at least mapName propertie to correct working build script.

-2. Compile app
+## 2. Compile app
-- To compile the application perform "npm run build"  in terminal after adding .geojson files and defining properties in config.js
+- To compile the application perform `npm run build`  in terminal after adding .geojson files and defining properties in config.js
-Description:
+- Description:
 - it will create map.js file (by running of configurator.js) in the subfolder which contains all geojson obects (aka layers) assigned to javascript variables.
   This variables will being operated in any part of application to render the map